-Thousands of people are seeking compensation from pharmaceutical and personal care products manufacturer Johnson & Johnson because of cancer concerns with the company’s popular talcum powder products, including Johnson & Johnson’s Baby Powder and Shower to Shower.
-Those who filed lawsuits against the company alleged that the products increase the risk of mesothelioma in those who inhale the product and ovarian cancer in women who use the powders on their genitals.
+Thousands of people are seeking compensation from pharmaceutical and personal care products manufacturer Johnson & Johnson because of cancer concerns with the company’s popular talcum powder products, including Johnson & Johnson’s Baby Powder and Shower to Shower products.

 There is pending litigation in many jurisdictions nationwide and pending multi-district litigation in a New Jersey court.
-Since the first case went to trial in 2016, talc lawsuit verdicts have cumulatively reached more than $5 billion.
+Since the first Johnson & Johnson case went to trial in 2016, talc lawsuit verdicts have cumulatively reached more than $5 billion.
 However, many verdicts were reduced in appeals.

 Both scientific studies and the anecdotal evidence of thousands of claimants show that there may be a link between talcum powder and cancer, including mesothelioma and ovarian cancer.
 While Johnson & Johnson continues to contend their products were always safe, the lawsuits against the company claim it may have known about the possible issue for decades.

 Based on case results, it seems there is enough evidence to convince juries in at least three states that the company manufactured a defective and dangerous product.

 Learn more about talcum powder, the lawsuits, and what you can do if you have been diagnosed with cancer with the answers to some frequently asked questions.